neuroinformatics-unit/python-cookiecutter/README.md

 ## Set up

+### Installating Cookiecutter

 First, install cookiecutter in your desired environment.
+Running in the terminal in your environment, with Pip:

+`pip install cookiecutter`

+or conda:

+`conda install -c conda-forge cookiecutter`

+### Creating a Cookiecutter project

 In the folder, you want to create the repo run:
 ```bash